08.12.2022 english: Info for war refugees from Ukraine: registration, residence permit, social aid, med. care, third country nationals etc.

 (14) Member States may also extend temporary protection to additional categories of displaced persons above and beyond those to whom this Decision applies, where those persons are displaced for the same reasons and from the same country or region of origin as referred to in this Decision.
 In that case, the Member States should notify the Council and the Commission immediately.
 In this context, Member States should be encouraged to consider extending temporary protection to those persons who fled Ukraine not long before 24 February 2022 as tensions increased or who found themselves in the territory of the Union (e.g. on holidays or for work reasons) just before that date and who, as a result of the armed conflict, cannot return to Ukraine.

-This information is co-financed by the European Union’s Asylum, Migration, and Integration Fund AMIF.
+This website was created with financial support by the European Union’s Asylum, Migration, and Integration Fund AMIF.